Why a US student evaluation case competition?

 What do winning teams receive?

-All team members and coaches of the winning team will receive an award/scholarship from AEA consisting of 1 year free AEA membership, free conference registration at the next AEA conference, and formal recognition at the AEA conference with a certificate or plaque.
+All team members and coaches of the winning team will receive an award/scholarship from AEA consisting of a free 1-year AEA membership, free conference registration at the next AEA conference, and formal recognition at the AEA conference with a certificate or plaque.
 The three winning cases will be highlighted on the AEA student case competition webpage.

 We welcome funding support for additional scholarships for winning student teams.
 If you are interested in helping financially support student competitors, please email scc@eval.org.